-12.4.2 Displaying the graph
+3.4.2 Displaying the graph

 The graph can be written to an interactive HTML-window by selecting Output - Graph in the left-hand menu.
-The size of the window - in pixels - can be set in the Output window subframe.
+The size of the window - in pixels - can be set in the Output window sub frame.
 There you can also adjust the size of the output window to the graph.
 The HTML-graph is opened in a new window.
-See figure 12.4.2.1 below.
+See Figure 3.4.2.1 below.